cniblock/Cliffhanger/README.md

 ## How to play

 If you are familiar with the word guessing game "Hangman" then you will get the gist of Cliffhanger.

 If you have never played Hangman, please view the [rules and concept of the game here](https://en.wikipedia.org/wiki/Hangman_(game)#:~:text=Hangman%20is%20a%20guessing%20game,there%20are%20now%20electronic%20versions.).

+#### Game Start

-When the game begins you will be informed of how many letters the word you need to guess contains.
+* Word Length Notification: When the game begins, you will be informed of the number of letters in the word you need to guess.

+#### Making Guesses

-You will then be asked to input a letter.
+* Input a Letter: You will be prompted to input a letter.

-Upon the letter you input being correct, your correctly guessed letter will be shown and at what point in the word your letter belongs.
+* Correct Guess: If your guess is correct, the letter will be revealed in its correct position(s) in the word.

-If you guess an incorrect letter, the CliffHanger stickman will move along the play area and your incorrect guess will be logged.
+* Incorrect Guess: If your guess is incorrect, the Cliffhanger stickman will move closer to the cliff edge, and your incorrect guess will be logged.

+#### Game Progress

+* Tracking Incorrect Guesses: Your incorrect guesses are displayed, and the number of remaining attempts is shown.
+* Winning the Game: If you correctly guess all the letters in the word, you win the game and will be congratulated.
-If you guess too many incorrect letters, the CliffHanger man will take tumble off the cliff, and you lose the game.
+* Losing the Game: If you guess too many incorrect letters, the stickman will fall off the cliff, and you will lose the game.

-On guessing the correct word, congratulations, you will be informed you have won the game.
+#### Replay Option

-After winning or losing you will be asked if you want to play the game again.
+* Play Again Prompt: After winning or losing, you will be asked if you want to play the game again.

-If you select "y" the game will start over, and you can play a new game.
+* Select "y": The game will start over with a new word, allowing you to play another round.

-If you select "n" you will be shown a message "Thanks for playing" and the game will end.
+* Select "n": You will be shown a message saying "Thanks for playing," and the game will end.

 ## Features